Class 6 Science Notes Chapter 3 Fibre to Fabric

 Fibres we get from animals are called Animal Fibres.
 For example wool and silk.

 We get wool from sheep, goats, camels, etc. Sheep, goats, camels, etc. have thick layers of hair on their body, which protect them from the harsh climate.
 The hair of their body is called fleece.
 This fleece is cut out and called wool.

 Fibres made in the laboratory are called man–made fibre or synthetic fibres.
 For example nylon, polyester, acrylic, terricot, etc.

 Ex.
 3.3 – Some Plant Fibres

 Cotton is shown in early spring.
-Its plants are about 1 to 2 metre in height.
-Cotton plant takes 60 days in flowering.
+Its plants are about 1 to 2 metres in height.
+The cotton plant takes 60 days in flowering.
 Cotton flowers turn into fruit.
-Fruits of cotton are spherical in shape.
-Cotton fruits have lemon type shape and size.
+The fruits of cotton are spherical.
+Cotton fruits have lemon type shapes and sizes.
 Cotton fruits are called Cotton Bolls.

 After maturing, the Cotton Bolls burst open and seeds covered with Cotton Fibre become visible.
 The colour of Cotton Fibre is white.
 Cotton Fibre is called Cotton Wool also.
 A cotton file looks like a field covered with snow.

 Cotton Bolls are picked up by hand from the field.
 After picking up, seeds inside the Cotton Bolls are separated by combing.
 The process of combing to separate seeds from Cotton Bolls is called Ginning of cotton.

 Ginning of cotton is traditionally done manually.
 These days, machines are used for Ginning.
 Machine which is used in combing cotton is called the Ginning Machine.

 Ginned cotton is compressed in bales.
 The weight of one bale is up to 200kg.
 Cotton bales are then sent to the desired places like in the spinning mills.